happychriss/MyPics/readme.md

 I created this tool because I have a love/hate relationship with Google Photos.

-**I love** its organization and sharing capabilities, b
+**I love** its organization and sharing capabilities

 **I hate**  the restrictions enforced by Google that come with exporting full sets of information and regaining ownership:

-* Google Takeout export is a nightmare (only all albums - hug file) and does only include albums that are not shared
+* Google Takeout export is a nightmare (only all albums - huge file) and does only include albums that are not shared
 * Google Photo API does remove all location information
 * Google Photo API does only export the orginal photos, anything that has been adjusted with Google Photo Editor can not be exported